roeyhappy/AIoT-workshop/README.md

 ## Step 3: Transfer your IoT Data to IoT core in AWS
 An face image is not enough to identify youself, you need extra information to show youself.
 And the information will trigger the publich to GCIT Family in Golden Pocket.
 There are two function you need to work with.
 ### initialize_connectivity()
+This function is used to initialize the IoT core connection.
 There are 5 varibles that you need to work with:

 +  Your Beautyful work should be under!!!!!!!
     + endpoint = 'put your endpoint here'